endoit/siebelScriptsEditor/README.md

 ## Known Issues

+The extension currently only works with Oracle databases.
 Only one workspace folder is supported.
-Only works with newer Siebel versions, which has workspaces.
+Only works with newer (from IP 2017) Siebel versions, which has workspaces.

 ## Release Notes